-Blocking, Hybrid and POTT2 Schemes:

-Set the Zone 4 characteristic angle setting to 10 degrees less than the characteristic angle setting (Z2PCHARANGR) of the Zone 2 functions at the remote terminal of the line; that is:
+• Blocking, Hybrid and POTT2 Schemes: Set the Zone 4 characteristic angle setting to 10° less than the characteristic angle setting (Z2PCHARANGR) of the Zone 2 functions at the remote terminal of the line; that is:

-$Z4PCHARANG = Z2PCHARANG_R - 10$
+Z4PCHARANG = Z2PCHARANGR - 10°

-Step Distance and POTT1 Schemes:

-This setting determines the characteristic shape and, consequently, the area of resistance coverage provided by the Zone 4 phase distance functions.
+Step Distance and POTT1 Schemes: This setting determines the characteristic shape and, consequently, the area of resistance coverage provided by the Zone 4 phase distance functions.
 Z4PCHARANG can be set to 80° to 120° in 5° steps.
-A 90° setting is recommended and lower than 90 degrees should not be used except in blocking, hybrid and POTT2 types of schemes.
+A 90° setting is recommended; values lower than 90° should not be used except in blocking, hybrid and POTT2 schemes.
 If the desired reach, Z4PHREACH, with a 90° characteristic and with maximum load flow does not allow the maximum allowable reach criteria to be met, then a "lens-shaped" characteristic must be used.
-The settings of both Z4PHREACH and Z4PCHARANG may be evaluated by using the formula associated with the "Maximum Allowable Reach" method of Figure 2-5: MAXIMUM ALLOWABLE REACH on page 2-16.
+The settings of Z4PHREACH and Z4PCHARANG may be evaluated by using the formula associated with the method of Figure 2-5: MAXIMUM ALLOWABLE REACH on page 2-13.